-Download and print out the fall calendar numbers.
+Download and print out the fall calendar numbers (you can get your free copy at the bottom of this post).
 Cut them out – I cut them out in square shapes, but you can also cut them out with curved edges.

 Once they’re cut out, I’d suggest laminating them.
 They last soooooo much longer if they’ve been laminated.
 We have a laminator at school, but I chose to use a home laminator because the laminator sheets are thicker.
 Cut everything out!

 How to Use the Fall Calendar Numbers

 Right now, we’re using these numbers as part of our calendar.
 I created a simple ABB pattern with the acorns and leaves.